tyronecragg/coursera/getting-and-cleaning-data/Codebook.md

-## Codebook
+# Codebook

-# Human Activity Recognition Using Smartphones Dataset
+## Human Activity Recognition Using Smartphones Dataset

-The original data has been modified as follows:
+The data described in the original codebook has been modified as follows:

+### tidy_data.txt

 The files `train.txt` and `test.txt` were combined.
 These were combined with the activity labels from `activity_labels.txt` and subject information from `subject_train.txt` and `subject_test.txt`.
-Only the measurements on the mean and standard deviation for each measurement were retained.
+Only the measurements on the mean and standard deviation for each reading were retained.
 The activity names were modified to be more descriptive by utilising and cleaning the feature names provided in `features.txt`.
-The resulting dataset is named `tidy_data.txt`.

 The variable 'subject' denotes the identity of the subject from whom the readings were taken.